bluzi/awesome-google-tasks/README.md

 ### Awesome Features
 #### Keyboard Shortcuts
 The following shortcuts are available:
+- Use up/down arrows to navigate between tasks/lists
-- Use the left and right arrow keys to navigate between the tasks panel and the lists panel
+- Use `CTRL + left/right` arrows to navigate between the tasks and the lists panel
-- Use the up and down arrow keys to navigate between tasks/lists (depends on the selected panel)
-- Press `Enter` when selecting a task to mark it as completed
 - Press Enter when selecting a list to navigate into it
+- Press Enter when selecting a task to create a new task
+- Use `CTRL + Enter` when selecting a task to mark it as completed
-- Use `CTRL + N` to create new tasks or lists (depends on the selected panel)
+- Use `CTRL + N` to create new tasks or lists
-- Use `CTRL + E` to edit a task or a list (depends on the selected panel)
+- Use `CTRL + Q` to edit a task or a list
-- Use `CTRL + D` to delete a task or a list (depends on the selected panel)
+- Use `CTRL + D` to delete a task or a list
 - Use `CTRL + A` to navigate to All Tasks view

-Feel free to suggest more shortcuts or changes to existing shortcutes. :)
+Feel free to suggest more shortcuts or changes to existing shortcuts. :)

 ### Contributions
-Plesae feel free to ask for features by [creating issues](https://github.com/bluzi/awesome-google-tasks/issues), or to implement features by [creating pull requests](https://github.com/bluzi/awesome-google-tasks/pulls).
+Please feel free to ask for features by [creating issues](https://github.com/bluzi/awesome-google-tasks/issues), or to implement features by [creating pull requests](https://github.com/bluzi/awesome-google-tasks/pulls).
 I'll do my best to review things as fast as I can, as I always try to do.

 If you find any errors or strange behaviors, please report them by [creating an issue](https://github.com/bluzi/awesome-google-tasks/issues).